 You may not understand everything about removal defense and the subtleties of immigration law to help yourself, and you may also have language barriers that impede your comprehension of the process.
 It’s best to consult with a legal professional to strengthen your case and make sure every avenue has been exhausted.

 Are you or a loved one worried about removal and hoping to have it cancelled?
 Looking into removal defense?
-Contact Yemi Getachew Immigration Law Office today to learn more about your options regarding remaining in the United States.
+Contact Getachew & Ansari Immigration Attorneys, P.C. today to learn more about your options regarding remaining in the United States.
 Call our San Jose offices at 408-292-7995, or use our online form to request a consultation.

 Cancellation Of Removal May Be What You Need